L1so/benchy/README.md

 * Server Uptime
 * Fallback to `wget` if `curl` is not installed (this applied to Debian based system, where `curl` is not installed by default)
 * [POSIX](https://pubs.opengroup.org/onlinepubs/9699919799.2018edition/) compliant, meaning in theory it should work on all platform that enforce POSIX. <sub>See [Portability](https://github.com/L1so/benchy#portability)</sub>
-* Support for multiple disk layout
+* Bench multiple disk at one time
 * Ability to pick iperf region
 * JSON Output